Kew Gardens: The Hive

 The Hive opened in 2016 and is a multi-sensory experience designed to highlight the extraordinary life of bees.
 It stands 17 metres (56 ft) tall and is set in a wildflower meadow.
 The Hive was designed by English artist Wolfgang Buttress.
 The Hive has been created using thousands of aluminium pieces that are presented in the shape of a honeycomb.
 It was initially installed as a temporary exhibition, but was given a permanent home at Kew Gardens due to its popularity.

 Vehicular tour

-Kew Explorer is a service that takes a circular route around the gardens, provided by two 72-seater road trains that are fuelled by Calor Gas to minimize pollution.
+Kew Explorer is a service that takes a circular route around the gardens, provided by two 72-seater electric road trains.
 A commentary is provided by the driver and there are several stops.

 A map of the gardens is available on the Kew Gardens website.

 Compost heap

 Kew has one of the largest compost heaps in Europe, made from green and woody waste from the gardens and the manure from the stables of the Household Cavalry.
 The compost is mainly used in the gardens, but on occasion has been auctioned as part of a fundraising event for the gardens.

 The compost heap is in an area of the gardens not accessible to the public, but a viewing platform, made of wood which had been illegally traded but seized by Customs officers in HMRC, has been erected to allow visitors to observe the heap as it goes through its cycle.